canmom/canmom.github.io/fiction/summoning.md

 He grinned, and took your honest left hand, and led you away from the impromptu fair to a copse of woodland too scraggly even for the bodgers to take.
 Not that you paid much attention to the route.
 Why, you giggled like a loon, admiring his naked back---and even when he turned and caught your gaze, you blushed but you refused to look away.
 This also seemed to be appreciated.

 In the Master's tower, there were few opportunities to learn very much about sex.
 You knew that it was a source of terrible power, the height of magic and its depths.
-You know it could be squandered, that many a promising apprentice had frittered away his talents on sinful debauchery.
+You know it could be squandered, that many a promising apprentice had frittered away his talents on sinful debauchery, and for such reason, women were forbidden from the tower.
 For a man to lie with the wife he owned, and only her, was not just God's command, but a wise strategy for conserving one's power in a closed and sacred loop.

 But what it actually involved?
 Well, this you could only guess!

-The actor seemed to find a sufficiently secluded spot: a building that must once have been a barn, its walls caved in by rot and wind, sheltering the two of you from prying eyes on the road.
+The actor seemed to find a sufficiently secluded spot: a building that might once have been a barn, its walls caved in by rot and wind.
+A pile of stones more than a dwelling, but yet enough to shelter the two of you from prying eyes on the road.

 "Well," said he, "I am not so familiar with what wizards like to do together."
 He hesitated, and you belatedly realised he was trying as hard as you.
 "Not that I would be so unwise as to presume you all alike!"
+Out of the sun, you could get a sense of how he looked beyond 'gleaming'; a soft face, large deep eyes, but perhaps that was the makeup drawing you in.
+And now you could enjoy his scent, as well: a hint of sweat from the performance, yet a pleasant smell, one that felt warm.

 "In sooth?
-I'm not sure I know myself." you said.
+I'm not sure I know myself." you said, taking a little too long to reply.
 "My master has not been forthcoming on such matters.
 Which is honestly a relief!"
 You swallowed, a sudden knot in your throat.
 "What about actors?"

 He blushed.
 "Were I had a length of gut," he said, "I could fashion a vessel for the penis, and slide it into a man's arse.
 Don't laugh!
 It feels very good!"
-He shook his head.
+A shake of his head; his hair, tied back in a woman's style, just a moment delayed.
 "But as it is... sometimes we take to using just our thighs, squeezed together."

 Like, as in to... you were finding it hard to think.
 "Use them how?"